Medical Records Retention Guide (Updated for 2025)

 Advantages of EHR in Medical Records Retention

-1. Streamlined Access: EHR systems allow healthcare providers to access patient records quickly and easily, improving collaboration and continuity of care.
+EHR systems allow providers to access patient records quickly and easily, which improves care coordination and supports better outcomes.

 Migrating to an EHR System: A Seamless Transition for Medical Practices